When to Use -lo, -la, -no, and -na in European Portuguese

 • -ir verbs usually get no accent.
 Example: pedir becomes pedi-lo.

-(In the example we’ve been using so far, “fez” is just the 3rd person past tense conjugation of ‘fazer’ and translates to “He/She/It did”).
+(In the example we’ve been using, fez is just the third-person past tense of fazer, meaning “he/she/it did.”)

 Here is how the transformation looks step-by-step.